 When it comes to cultivating growth in new employees, it’s best to develop a plan with each individual.
 A new staff member’s manager should take the time to get to know them and learn about their talents and goals.
 Finding where those facets intersect with the company’s objectives and opportunities—that’s the sweet spot where the employee and company can work together in incredible ways.
 And the only way to identify those opportunities is to engage staff in meaningful conversation on these topics.

 Employee development plans provide staff, management, and HR with written documentation of each person’s professional goals.
 This plan should be developed by the employee and their manager together, adding more detail and steering into the appropriate direction where necessary.
 If it sounds like a lot of work—it can be, but it doesn’t have to be.
-Below, we’ve taken the time to curate some of the best employee career development plan templates to make the process easier and more meaningful.
+Below, we’ve taken the time to curate some of the best employee career development plan examples to make the process easier and more meaningful.

 Top 3 Employee Career Path Examples

 Nobody wants to reinvent the wheel, and that’s why we’re excited to share a few of our favorite planning tools with you.
 These documents can get department heads geared up to put their team members on the right career paths.
 Here are the best professional development plan templates to help your new staff members get off on the right foot.

 1. Individual Development Planning Template